firstcontributions/first-contributions/github-desktop-tutorial.md

 ## Where to go from here?

-You will find many beginner-friendly issues on: [contributor.ninja](https://contributor.ninja).

 You could also join our slack team in case you need any help or have any questions.
 [Join slack team](https://firstcontributions.herokuapp.com)

 Here's some beginner level issues in popular repos that you can solve.
 Go ahead and go to those repos to learn more